jometzg/ChaosLoadTest/README.md

 Once you are satisfied that the APIs work corretly in AKS, we are onto the Chaos installation parts.

 First [install Chaos Mesh onto the AKS Cluster ](https://learn.microsoft.com/en-us/azure/chaos-studio/chaos-studio-tutorial-aks-portal#set-up-chaos-mesh-on-your-aks-cluster)

+## Enable Chaos Studio in AKS

+This is standard configuration and is [enabling AKS as one of the Chaos targets](https://learn.microsoft.com/en-us/azure/chaos-studio/chaos-studio-tutorial-aks-portal#enable-chaos-studio-on-your-aks-cluster)

+## Enable Chaos for Cosmos too

+This is a question of choosing the Cosmos instance using the same mechanism as for AKS.